rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 Its role is to provide prompts or cases that make the value of Inverse Atlas easier to observe.

-These cases are useful because not every prompt reveals the difference clearly.
+Not every prompt reveals the difference clearly.

-If the prompt is too easy, too safe, or too structurally clean, the baseline and inverse-governed outputs may look too similar.
+If a prompt is too easy, too safe, or too structurally clean, the baseline and inverse-governed outputs may look too similar.

 The case pack is meant to increase the chance that you will see: